johanbook/docs/devops/deployment.md

 for compiling the app).
 It then configures the app, does some health checks and deploys it.
 Examples of providers of Cloud Foundry are: Heroku, IBM and [].

+## Docker Swarm

+Docker swarm allows one run a swarm of Docker containers.
+It is similar to Docker compose, but more suitable to deployment as it features orchestration and cluster management.
+It is not as full-fledged (and as complicated) as Kubernetes.

 ## Kubernetes

-Kubernetes is a technology mainly for deploying Docker images and does load balancing, handling worker nodes and all for you.
+[Kubernetes](kubernetes) is a technology mainly for deploying Docker images and does load balancing, handling worker nodes and all for you.